 Damage caps are an attempt to manage the high costs of doing business (which are ultimately passed on to the consumer) by reducing the liability of service providers.
 Consider a medical malpractice case.
 A doctor's mistake can have devastating consequences for his or her patient, and juries might be inclined to award millions of dollars to the patient in non-economic damages.
 In most cases, it is the doctor's medical malpractice insurance company that pays those damages -- starting a chain reaction of increasing costs.

 To make up for the millions paid in damages (and the risk of future large damages awards), the insurance company increases the costs to the doctor associated with medical malpractice insurance.
 This in turn means it will cost more for the doctors to practice medicine, which ultimately means that patients will have to pay more on their medical bills to cover these increased costs.

 In addition to managing the costs of doing business, damages caps also discourage people from trying to play the "lawsuit lotto" -- bringing a suit simply because they think they can win a lot of money.
 Courts want to ensure that the justice system is reserved for people who are actually injured when seeking compensation.

 Can a Jury Get Around Damages Caps?

-Juries usually cannot get around damages caps, for the simple reason that most juries do not know about damages caps.
+Juries usually cannot get around damage caps for the simple reason that most juries do not know about damages caps.
 Judges and attorneys do not instruct the jury about damages caps because they do not want juries to use the cap as a starting point when they award damages.
-Instead, juries are encouraged to award the amount they think is fair, and the damages award is modified later according to that state's cap.
+Instead, juries are encouraged to award the amount they think is fair, and the damages award is modified by the judge later according to that state's cap.